orxngc/takina/README.md

 <summary> moderation TODO </summary>

  - add a method of tracking cases using the DB
- - make mod commands ask for confirmation before performing an action
  - add a logging system
 </details>